xrayn/stuff/README.md

 # Fonts
-Generally installation of additional fonts is needed to make use of some configurations.
+Installation of additional fonts is needed to make use of terminal and application specific configurations.
 In particular, the fonts should support Powerline Icons

 ## Installation Powerline capable fonts